May 24, 2023

 Initially, Mario didn’t want any female members of his family involved in the business.
 However, since his son had no interest, the Prada brand fell to his daughter Luisa.
 Twenty years later, her daughter Miuccia took control and has grown the brand into the Italian giant that it is today.

+This may be among the most shocking facts about Prada.
 An installation of a Prada store can be found on a desolate desert road outside of Valentine, Texas.
 It was built in 2005 as a pop architectural land art project, created to eventually fade and never be repaired.
 It was vandalized the night of its opening, and the contents were looted.

 Giorgio Armani has said that Prada had bad taste and was “faddish.”
 Making these comments back in 2011, he also criticized Dolce & Gabbana.
 That said, he also praised the irony and ingenuity of the designs.